Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/2_ros_tcp.md

 > Note: This project has been tested with Python 2 and ROS Melodic, as well as Python 3 and ROS Noetic.

 Most of the ROS setup has been provided via the `niryo_moveit` package.
 This section will describe the `.launch` files and start the necessary ROS nodes for communication.
-Two methods are provideds to launch ROS nodes and services: either using a ROS docker container or doing it manually in your own ROS environment.
+Two methods are provided to launch ROS nodes and services: either using a ROS docker container or doing it manually in your own ROS environment.

 ### Use Docker Container